feren: Feren in profile (sakuranym_profile)

 Those interested can see the "Abandoned Places" collection at http://news.deviantart.com/article/64552/

-feren: I AM THE MAN (oCe - Feren_Photography)
+feren: Feren the photographer (oCe - Feren_Photography)

 Trucks Hauling Ass